haiwera-silk-cd/magento-devdocs/guides/v2.1/mtf/mtf_entities/mtf_block.md

 Details:

-* The {% glossarytooltip bf703ab1-ca4b-48f9-b2b7-16a81fd46e02 %}PHP{% endglossarytooltip %} class for the page will be generated in the Magento_Catalog module, because we did not mention module attribute in the `page` node
+* The {% glossarytooltip bf703ab1-ca4b-48f9-b2b7-16a81fd46e02 %}PHP{% endglossarytooltip %} class for the page will be generated in the Magento_Catalog模块, because we did not mention module attribute in the `page` node
 * In the `block`, we indicate `name` attribute only

 **Step 4**.
 Run the page generator